SergeiObolevich/ACSaN/README.md

-# AKSaN
+# ACSaN
-Administration of computer systems and networks - examples of topologies for the exam.
+Administration of computer systems and networks - examples of topologies for the examC